stat6250-s17/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 1, Problem 3]
+- Question (mcardoso3-stat6250):  How do you indicate which variables are numeric and which are variables are characters when entering in SAS?
+- Answer (mcardoso3-stat6250):  When each variable is being input into the SAS statement, the numeric varialbes are followed by a $ sign.
 * *Question (aalshehry−stat6250):* How many type of variables does SAS support?
 - Question (lzhao4−stat6250): Can numeric variable contains letter and underscore?
 - Answer (lzhao4−stat6250): A numeric variable can only contain numeric values.
 A